 This won't be a deal-breaker for those who rely on the unit's voice alerts for their primary source of information.
 But the low-contrast display becomes an issue when using the advanced user preferences.

 The X70 demonstrated excellent radar performance at our Hill/Curve test site.
-It trailed the front-running Max 360 by 25 percent on K band but on the all-important Ka band, I was surprised when the X70 alerted a few feet before the $649 Max 360.
-Learn more about the Escort Max 360.
+It trailed the front-running Max 360 by 25 percent on K band but on the all-important Ka band, the two were nearly equal.